 |Park||1.4 mi.
 North-Northeast of Central Barriada Monte Santo||Vieques|

-Another fun idea is to go see some of the more interesting naturally occurring land formations.
-Other options like these on Vieques are provided in the following chart.
+Another fun idea is to visit some of the more popular area land formations.
+Fully natural attractions like these on Vieques are summarized in the chart below.

 |Bay||5.8 mi.
 East of Central Barriada Monte Santo|